 If you’re looking for coverage for your vehicle, you might need collision car insurance.
 Here is some information to help you decide if you need this type of coverage and what it means for your car insurance policy.

 Collision car insurance is the portion of your policy that pays to repair the damage done to your vehicle when you’re at fault for an accident.
-This can be used if the accident involved another car or if you hit something, like a telephone pole.
+This can be used if the accident involves another car or if you hit something, like a telephone pole.

 What does collision car insurance cover?

-Quite simply, collision insurance pays for damages to your vehicle that are not covered by another driver’s insurance.
+Con collision insurance pays for damages to your vehicle that are not covered by another driver’s insurance.
 In other words, it pays to have your vehicle repaired when:

 - You were found to be at fault in an accident